Isi2000/FCW/README.md

 ## Description of the model

-At its core, the model consists of a series of connected particles that resem- ble a chain.
+At its core, the model consists of a series of connected particles that resemble a chain.
 The movement of the walker is initiated by the head, which navigates the grid moving in free adjacent spots with equal probability.
-As the head moves, the parti- cles behind it, representing the body, maintaining their relative positions to one another while following the motion
+As the head moves, the particles behind it, representing the body, maintain their relative positions to one another while following the motion.

 ## Features